aeternity/ae_mdw/README.md

 If sure about the change, if it was for example in a integration test case and it was already tested and formatted, one can use `git push --no-verify` to bypass the hook.

+## Auto-generated Documentation

+Every time an endpoint is changed, the swagger v2 file should be changed as well.

+To do so:
+1. Change the corresponding resource in the [docs/swagger_v2/](docs/swagger_v2/) directory.
+2. Regenerate the changes using `./scripts/swagger-docs.py`.
+3. Add all of these changes as part of the commit.